VUPPALA-AKSHAY/Hackathon./README.md

-# 🎯 AI-Powered Code Debugger
+# 🎯 EduFix - AI Code Debugger.

 ## 🚀 Project Description
 Welcome to the **AI-Powered Code Debugger**!
 This project leverages **Artificial Intelligence** to automatically **detect** errors in your code and provide **corrected versions**.
 It aims to enhance the coding experience by offering quick fixes and improving code quality.